LegendBug/COMP3030J-Mrs.Hudson/README.md

 python manage.py runserver
 ```

 Note that before running the project for the first time, you need to create a `.env` file in the root directory of your project.
-Format the file as shown below, replacing `your_username` and `your_password` with your actual RDBMS settings:
+Format the file as shown below, replacing `your_username` and `your_password` with your actual RDBMS settings and `your_openai_api_key` with your own OpenAI API Key:

 ```text
 DB_HOST='localhost'